twneale/lens-manual/manual.md

       }
     }

 If you'd like to make your corpus of science documents available to Lens, you might want to have a look at [Refract](http://github.com/elifesciences/refract), our reference implementation of a NLM to Lens converter.
 Refract can be seeded with a list of NLM XML files, which are converted one by one and cached in memory for fast access of the converted JSON.
-Once seeding has been completed your running Refract forms a valid Substance Library, that you can view in Lens.
-All you have to do is changing the library_url to `http://localhost:1441/documents` in your Lens `index.html`:
+Once seeding has completed, your running Refract forms a valid Substance Library that you can view in Lens.
+All you have to do is change the library_url to `http://localhost:1441/documents` in your Lens `index.html`:

     var app = new Lens({
       env: 'development',